ahmadmdabit/SystemProcesses/SystemProcesses.Desktop/Views/StatsView.IMPLEMENTATION.md

 Keep StatsView window permanently above the taskbar through continuous z-order enforcement, regardless of taskbar activation or system events.

 ### **Formulation**
-The Windows taskbar has special shell integration that can override `HWND_TOPMOST` when activated.
+The Windows taskbar has special explorer integration that can override `HwndTopMost` when activated.
 Solution requires:
 - Intercepting window positioning messages before they take effect
 - Periodically re-asserting topmost status as a defensive measure
 - Maintaining zero-allocation and thread-safe patterns